-One of the oldest known age puzzles.
-It comes from the Greek Anthology, a collection of puzzles compiled by Metrodorus in about AD 500, and purports to tell how long Diophantus lived in the form of a riddle engraved on his tombstone:
+Diophantus' riddle is one of the oldest known age puzzles.
+It is included in a collection of puzzles and epigrams compiled by the Greek mathematician and grammarian Metrodorus, and purports to tell how long Diophantus lived in the form of a riddle engraved on his tombstone:

 d = (1/6 + 1/12 + 1/7)d + 5 + s + 4